MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-a-shared-mailbox.md

 ::: moniker-end

-3. On the **Shared mailboxes** page, choose **+ Add a mailbox**.
+3. On the **Shared mailboxes** page, select **+ Add a mailbox**.
 Enter a name for the shared mailbox.
 Then the wizard chooses the email address, but you can edit it.

     ![Name your shared mailbox.](../media/e3035132-8986-4ec7-b7c0-f2752080d2c0.png)

-4. Click **Add**.
+4. Select **Add**.
 It may take a few minutes before you can add members.

-5. Under **Next steps**, choose **Add members to this mailbox**.
+5. Under **Next steps**, select **Add members to this mailbox**.
 Members are the people who will be able to view the incoming mail to this shared mailbox, and the outgoing replies.

    ![Choose Add Members](../media/a2a72e3d-6170-40fe-a94f-0af8fbef8ab2.png)

-6. Choose the **+Add members** button.
-Put a check mark next to the people who you want to use this shared mailbox, and click **Save**.
+6. Select the **+Add members** button.
+Put a check mark next to the people who you want to use this shared mailbox, and select **Save**.

    ![Assign members to the shared mailbox](../media/e6c58953-f6d7-4f0b-97ba-308516bf2a94.png)

-7. Choose **Close**.
+7. Select **Close**.

 You have a shared mailbox and it includes a shared calendar.
 Now go on to the next step: block sign-in for the shared mailbox account.